What are your chances of acceptance?

 Type: National and International

-Over the course of two years, students will undergo multiple rounds of testing that will eventually pinpoint twenty finalists to be selected for training in a residential program with the goal of representing the USA in the International Biology Olympiad.
-As such, this is one of the most prestigious and difficult competitions, not just in biology, but in all high school sciences.
-However, the experience is second to none, and is the ultimate test for students devoted to the future of biology.
+Students will undergo multiple rounds of testing that will eventually pinpoint 20 finalists—out of nearly 10,000 students annually—for selection into a residential training program to represent the USA in the International Biology Olympiad.
+This is one of the most prestigious and difficult competitions for high school scientists–it is the ultimate test for students devoted to the future of biology.

 Grades: 9-12